 Cleaning and Maintenance

 Pets often shed and may make messes.
 Carpets may not be the best alternative for a home with pets such as dogs or cats, as fur and hairballs may be difficult to completely clean out of the carpet and may cause permanent staining.
-Hardwood, laminate, tile, and linoleum may be easier to clean.
+Hardwood, laminate, tile, and linoleum may be easier to clean, unless you have a small pet.
+This is why you should think about getting a cage or guinea habitat plus.
 Messes may be more of a consideration as animals age, too, so the future should be considered when selecting new flooring.

 Wear from Habits